SebastienFCT/daily-coding-problem/swift/Problem 29/README.md

 For deserialize, the trick is to be able to extract integers value from each part.

-The hint we have is that each string only contains alphabetic characters, so we can split oour input using any character in a set of alphetic characters
+The hint we have is that each string only contains alphabetic characters, so we can split our input using any character in a set of alphetic characters

 First we will create our set of alphabetic characters